-One of the items on my financial Leap List this year, is to become debt free, so I can move to a new location.
+One of the items on my financial Leap List this year, is to become debt free, so I can move to a new location, like Southern California!
 In the long term I’d love to move to a different city, but I enjoy my Texas roots so much I don’t have plans to move too far away.

 So right now, I’m looking around for a bigger apartment, with a space for an office and a bigger kitchen.